Hrithik2212/Team-Sentinel/README.md

 # Smart-Vision-System-Ecommerce-Warehouse

-# Demonstration
+# Video Demonstration

 * The goal is to immitate conveyor belt and to detect , track , classify , perform OCR and extract entities on ecommerce products moving on a conveyor belt
+* Click on the following image for the video

 [![Watch the video](https://img.youtube.com/vi/Z_sjBRmlVX8/0.jpg)](https://youtu.be/Z_sjBRmlVX8?t=2s)